davidrhoden/davidrhoden-basic-netlify/timeline/shadow/shadow-wore-collar-for-first-time-jan-6-2026.md

 ---
-title: Shadow wore a collar fo the first time.
+title: Shadow wore a collar for the first time.
 date: 2026-01-06T00:00:00
 excerpt: It wasn't that hard to get it on her.
 Maybe she understands what I mean by it.
 summary: It wasn't that hard to get it on her.
 Maybe she understands what I mean by it.